Professional Activities

 Web Design

 I am (or have been) responsible for the design and upkeep of several web pages.
+I am familiar with HTML, CSS, WordPress, and the YourMembership content management system.

 Full CV available upon request